2010 British Grand Prix: Race

-The unintended effect of the safety car deployment was that it bunched the field up again.
-Sebastian Vettel, who had been just three seconds ahead of Mark Webber on the road, was able to join the rear of the safety car train and proceeded to wage war against the rest of the grid, picking them off one by one.
-Several other battles also picked up, with Alonso and Liuzzi bashing wheels and Petrov threatening Nico Hülkenberg's tenth place until the Russian developed a slow puncture and was forced to pit.
-Meanwhile, Vettel continued his charge, made more complicated by the retirement of Jaime Alguersuari.
-The Toro Rosso driver beached himself at low speed on the outside of Luffield with eight laps to go, prompting marshalls to display yellow flags at the end of the new Wellington Straight and thus denying Vettel the opportunity to pass countryman Sutil into Brooklands.
-Vettel eventually bullied his way through, forcing a gap at Aintree several laps later.
-Sutil was left unimpressed by the pass as he came under fire from Schumacher, who himself had to fend off the tenth-placed Nico Hülkenberg.
+With the safety car bunching up the field, Vettel – who had at one point been just three seconds ahead of race leader Webber and in danger of being lapped – was able to join the back of the safety car train.
+After the restart, Vettel began a charge through the field, quickly completing several overtakes that moved him into the points-scoring positions.
+Several other battles also picked up, with Alonso and Liuzzi banging wheels and Vitaly Petrov threatening Nico Hülkenberg's tenth place until the Russian driver developed a slow puncture that forced him to pit.
+Vettel's recovery charge continued, although it was made more complicated by the retirement of Jaime Alguersuari, whose Toro Rosso became beached on the outside of Luffield with eight laps remaining.
+Marshalls waved yellow flags at the end of the Wellington Straight, denying Vettel an opportunity to pass Adrian Sutil into Brooklands.
+Vettel eventually completed a pass several laps later, forcing a gap at Aintree.
+Sutil came under further pressure from Michael Schumacher, who himself was being chased by Hülkenberg.